NSW - Boat & Personal Water Craft Course

 You must achieve a result of 100% in the first 20 questions.
 Of the remaining 30 questions, you must achieve a result of at least 24 correct answers.
 If you fail the first attempt you will be provided the opportunity to re-sit the exam on the day.
 No more than 2 attempts can be made on the one day.

-There continues to be some confusion about young Adult licences so here is some information which I hope will answer most questions.
+There continues to be some confusion about boat licences for 'junior licence applicants' so here is some information which I hope will answer most questions.

-A young adult licence is for children aged between 12 and 16 years of age.
-There are certain restrictions placed on the young adult licence holder which we discuss during our courses.
-When the young adult turns 16 years of age, the licence automatically turns into a General Adult Licence.
+A 'restricted' licence is for children aged between 12 and 16 years of age.
+There are certain restrictions placed on their behaviour which we discuss during our courses.
+When the restricted licence holder turns 16 years of age, the restrictions are automatically lifted from the licence.
 That means that they DO NOT have to do another course, nor do they have to do another licence exam.
-The course and exam that they have done to obtain their Young Adult licence is exactly the same as the adult/general licence one and there is definitely no need to do it again.
+The course and exam is the same for licence applicants irrespective of their age.